-Phase 2 utilized automated tools to build XML formatted files using the PDF schema to test the ability to generate a planning data that is understandable to the Service User using the PDF format.
+Phase 2 utilized automated tools to build XML formatted files using the PIF schema to test the ability to generate a planning data that is understandable to the User using the PIF.
 Mission design, mission planning and operational scenarios were represented.

 Steps Used for Phase 2